The complete text of the Calendar policy is below.

 - The Dean of the Faculty of Graduate and Postdoctoral Studies must approve the membership of the examining committee.
 The Dean or the Dean's designate chairs the examination.
 The examining committee judges the candidate's success and makes a recommendation to the Dean of the Faculty of Graduate and Postdoctoral Studies.

-More information on oral examination procedures is available at the Faculty of Graduate and Postdoctoral Studies [Final Doctoral Examination].
+More information on oral examination procedures is available at the Final Doctoral Examination Guide.
 Students registered in a doctoral program are not permitted supplemental examinations.

-There is no general requirement for a comprehensive examination at the master's level.
-Graduate programs may, at their own discretion, require a comprehensive examination in the student's field of study as part of the degree requirements.
+There is no general requirement for a comprehensive examination or a final oral examination/thesis defence at the master's level.
+Graduate programs may, at their own discretion, require a comprehensive examination and/or final oral examination in the student's field of study as part of the degree requirements.

-Where a comprehensive examination is required, programs must make available to students a written statement of examination procedures such as the purpose, form, length, subject area(s) and scope of the examination, as well as information on the criteria for evaluation.
+Where a comprehensive examination or final oral examination/thesis defence is required, programs must make available to students a written statement of examination procedures such as the purpose, form, length, subject area(s) and scope of the examination, as well as information on the criteria for evaluation.

 In the creative and performing arts, a thesis may consist of creative work (e.g., paintings, writing) or of a performance.
 Programs may, at their discretion, require additional supporting documentation.